 Is Accounts Receivable Recorded as an Asset?

 Accounts receivable represent the amount of credit that the customers who have brought your products and services owe you.
-It results in the cash coming in your business for the goods and services provided in the future date, and therefore this makes it an asset for your business.
+It results in the cash coming into your business for the goods and services provided in the future date, and therefore this makes it an asset for your business.

 Let’s consider a newspaper agency as an example.
 The newspapers and magazines are provided to its customers daily, and the bill is due at the month-end.
 It is Accounts receivable for the newspaper agency and is considered an asset.

 There is a certain risk involved in this like late payments as well as the default.
-However, it can help the company’s assets grow as well as increase the goodwill.
+However, it can help the company’s assets grow as well as increase goodwill.

 Why are Accounts Receivable Considered as an Asset?